where to stay in Tokyo

 • Shibuya has transformed into a super modern urban area in the last 5 years or so.

-• You could get to Shibuya by Narita Express without a transfer.
+• You could get to Shibuya by Narita Express (N'EX) without a transfer.

 • But getting on the bullet train may be a bit more challenging than staying in Shinagawa or Shiodome or near Tokyo station.